Disability Awareness and History Month

-Now, with ten successful YLF’s to its credit, the Board maintains its commitment to provide high school students with disabilities with a unique leadership training experience that focuses on individual abilities as strengths, not disabilities.
+The Board maintains its commitment to provide high school students with disabilities with a unique leadership training experience that focuses on individual abilities as strengths, not disabilities.

 Delegates work in teams to identify issues and develop action plans that will encourage youth to better advocate for themselves and lead more self-determined lives.

 The Youth Summit is sponsored by the Virginia Department of Education and the Partnership for People with Disabilities.